 ANNEX II: ESTIMATION METHOD

-Stock status is estimated within the MP using an Age-Structured Production Model implemented in MULTIFAN-CL as detailed in WCPFC21-2024-IP-XX.
+Stock status is estimated within the MP using an Age-Structured Production Model implemented in MULTIFAN-CL as detailed in WCPFC21-2024-30_rev.1.

 The estimation method employs similar fishery definitions and model structure to that of the 2024 stock assessment, except that the troll fishery CPUE index is omitted from the estimation method (see Table 2).